ln-komandur/IP-Cameras/README.md

 1. Provide wifi credentials of the 5GHz band SSID
 2. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for 'ipcameras' user.
     1. Using `hostname`
         1.  makes it flexible to connect the linux box to the router either via wifi or RJ45.
-The latter will save wifi bandwidth for the cameras
         2.  helps the cameras find and connect to the desktop ftp box, even if the router allocates a different ip address to it

 ### Provide FTPs details